-Mowing and brushcutting are the primary categories covered under mechanical removal.
+Mowing and brushcutting are the primary categories covered under mechanical vegetation treatment.
 Motorized heavy machinery is mounted with various mowing, mulching, chipping, and masticating heads for larger scale vegetation removal projects and cyclical maintenance tasks.
 Grass is typically mowed with tractors.
 Heavy, renewable diesel-powered equipment includes excavators, backhoes, skid-steers, and tracked chippers, and tractors.

 Equipment operates both on-road and off-road.
-Any equipment used off-road is typically trackmounted to minimize soil disturbance and compaction.
+Any equipment used off-road is typically track-mounted to minimize soil disturbance and compaction.
 The mowing or grinding heads and chippers reduce material to a size that does not require pile burning.
 Articulating arms are used to extend reach both outward and up so equipment can primarily stay on existing roads.
-A backhoe or excavator may push or pull down individual small trees (less than 8 inches diameter at breast height [DBH]) either with the arm or with a cable or chain attached to the arm.
+A backhoe or excavator may push or pull down individual small trees (typically less than 8 inches DBH) either with the arm or with a cable or chain attached to the arm.

 Heavy equipment is typically transported to an access point along an existing service road.
-Use of heavy equipment is generally restricted to sites with 30 percent slopes or less and unsaturated soils.
+Use of traditional heavy equipment is generally restricted to sites with 30 percent slopes or less and unsaturated soils.
+Special equipment may be able to work on slopes up to 60 percent.
 To maintain public safety, road guards, signage, and temporary closures are used when equipment operates in close proximity to recreational roads and trails.

+Biomass disposal can be conducted through several methods.
 A masticator is a high-rotation drum with fixed teeth mounted on the hydraulic arm of an excavator that pulverizes vegetation.
 A masticator is used primarily for fuelbreaks, but also sometimes for brushing around structures, roads, parking lots and brush removal in grasslands.
 The masticator cuts vegetation ranging from grass to 6-inch diameter trees and can reach up to 22 feet horizontally.
 Masticators leave behind mulch and pieces of shattered wood up to approximately 12 inches long and can require, depending on vegetation, follow-up use of chainsaws by field staff.
-Use of a masticator is limited by terrain and soil moisture (i.e. soft ground).
+Use of a masticator is limited by terrain and soil moisture (i.e., soft ground).

-Chipping is another method of biomass disposal that uses a chipper to reduce branches and other woody material to chips (usually 1 to 2 inches long and less than an inch thick).
+Chipping is another method of biomass disposal that uses a chipper to reduce branches and other woody material to chips (usually 1 to 2 inches long and less than an inch thick) and dispersed on site in brush or forest covered areas.
 Most chippers are tow-behind models, but a tracked chipper may be used as a standalone piece of equipment as needed.
 Chippers vary in size and weight, largely depending on the maximum diameter of material it can chip, but all are renewable diesel equipment.
 Chipping differs from mulching in two ways: chips are generally larger in size than mulch and are dispersed widely and shallowly with no intent to smother or suppress vegetation.
 Chips generally should not be piled more than 3 inches deep in most instances, and should not be placed in drainages, grasslands, or against tree trunks.
 Chips may also be hauled off-site and utilized as ground cover or erosion control in other areas.

-Green flaming (propane flaming) is also used during vegetation management area creation to address broom and other invasive non-native species seedlings.
+Green flaming (propane flaming) is also used during VMA maintenance to address broom and other invasive non-native species seedlings.
 Consistent with the IPM methods, specially designed small, hand-held propane torches are used in small areas to kill dense and newly emerged green seedlings.
-Flaming is usually conducted during light rains or on wet days when forest litter or grassland thatch is not likely to catch fire and additional precautions are implemented at the time of use, including bringing truck-mounted or backpack water tanks, and operating with more than one person on site.
+Flaming is usually conducted during light rains or on wet days when forest litter or grassland thatch is not likely to catch fire.
+Additional precautions are implemented at the time of use, including bringing truck-mounted or backpack water tanks, and operating with more than one person on site.
 It is only appropriate for vegetation with low ignition potential per the IPMP.